readium/lcp-specs/releases/lcp/latest.md

 LCP is entirely based on standard encryption algorithms, as defined in [[XML-ENC](#normative-references)] and [[XML-SIG](#normative-references)].
 In order to maintain maximum flexibility, no specific algorithms are mandated by this specification.
 Instead, the design of both `encryption.xml` and the License Document allow for the identification of encryption algorithms to be discovered by Reading Systems when presented with a Protected Publication.

-In order to simplify this discovery process, LCP defines an Encryption Profile, which is the set of encryption algorithms used in a specific Protected Publication and associated Licence Document.
+In order to simplify the discovery process, LCP defines the notion of Encryption Profile, which is the set of encryption algorithms used in a specific Protected Publication and associated Licence Document.
 Reading Systems that implement the algorithms identified in the Encryption Profile will be able to decrypt Protected Publications encoded using that Encryption Profile.
-For ease of discovery, the Encryption Profile is identified in the License Document.
+The identification of the Encryption Profile in the License Document eases the discovery of these requirements by Reading Systems.

-This specification defines the Basic Encryption Profile 1.0, along with a list of associated algorithms extracted from [[XML-ENC](#normative-references)] or [[XML-SIG](#normative-references)].
-All future official or vendor-specific extensions will also define such an Encryption Profile for easy identification by Reading Systems and publish such profiles in the [LCP Encryption Profiles Registry](#informative-references).
+This specification defines the Basic Encryption Profile 1.0, composed from a set of associated algorithms extracted from [[XML-ENC](#normative-references)] or [[XML-SIG](#normative-references)].
+The Basic Encryption Profile is for test only, as it does not provide the level of obfuscation required by a reliable protection mechanism.

+Other Encryption Profiles are (or will be) defined for use in production; these profiles are referenced in the [LCP Encryption Profiles Registry](#informative-references).

 ## 6.2.
 Encryption Profile Requirements